michaelruocco/wso2-test-containers/README.md

 }
 ```

-The waitForStartMessageInLog method can also be overloaded to provide a timeout
+The waitForStartupMessageInLog method can also be overloaded to provide a timeout
 and delay value.
 The default timeout value is 60000 milliseconds (1 minute) and
 default delay value is 1000 milliseconds (1 second).